yohannes911/select2/doc/protocol.md

 ### Application protocol ###

-In order to use the protocol to execute critical section it must be extended in the following way:
+In order to use the protocol to execute critical sections it must be extended in the following way:

-During the selection period the thread can execute some code (think of closures or kinda).
+During the selection period (while the thread is selected) the thread can execute some injected code (closures or kinda).
 The pseudo code is the following:

     selected[i] = true
-    block.execute
+    block()
     selected[i] = false

-, where block is a black box function (closure or such) injected into the selection protocol.
+, where `block` is a black box function (closure or such) injected into the selection protocol.

 The Select 2 protocol in the above manner is lock free and safe:

-**Statement 2: Select 2 is safe in the following manner: blocks are never executed in parallel**
+**Statement 2: Select 2 is safe in the following manner: blocks are never executed in parallel.**

 Proof: When blocks are executed in a thread, that thread must be selected.
 However due to Statement 1, threads are never selected in parallel, hencec blocks are never executed in parallel.

-_Note that Select 2 does not guarantee that the block will be ever executed.
-It only guarantees that if it is executed than no other block is executed in parallel._

 **Statement 3: Select 2 is lock free in the following manner: none of the threads depends on / waits for the business code of the other.**

 Proof: The Select 2 protocol does not depend on the injected code.

+Notes:

+* The above safety feature guarantees that critical sections are executed atomically or sequentally and never in parallel.
+However Select 2 does not guarantee that the block will be ever executed.
+It only guarantees that if it is executed than no other block is executed in parallel.
-_Note that this does not mean that the business code running in one thread cannot block the other thread.
-There could be situations when the scheduler does not let other threads runs before the business code exits._
+* Lock free (in the above manner) does not mean that the business code running in one thread cannot block the other thread.
+There could be situations when the scheduler does not let other threads run before the business code exits.

 ### TODO ###